 Car Emergencies or Repairs

 If you own at least one vehicle for long enough, odds are that you’ll have a financial emergency at some point.
-Your transmission might go out, for example, or you find out that you need to replace all four tires in order to pass inspection.
+Your transmission might give out, for example, or you find out that you need to replace all four tires in order to pass inspection.
 These are costs that you may not plan for that but need to pay to keep your car on the road.

 Loss of Income

 There are different scenarios where a loss of income might constitute a financial emergency.
-If you’re the sole breadwinner for your household, for example, and you get laid off, fired, quit, or can’t work because of an illness or injury, this situation can directly impact your ability to pay the bills.
+If you’re the sole breadwinner for your household, for instance, and you get laid off, fired, quit, or can’t work because of an illness or injury, this situation can directly impact your ability to pay the bills.

 Emergencies That Affect Your Health